 C/T is the magnetic susceptibility and is often denoted by

 χ.
-The Curie's law states that magnetization depends on the Curie constant
+Curie's law states that magnetization depends on the Curie constant

 C and the temperature

 T. Why is that?

-The structure of the material depends on the number of tiny, atomic magnets and on the strength of each of them.
+The structure of the material depends on the number of tiny atomic magnets and the strength of each of them.
 The larger the number of them, or the stronger they are, the larger the susceptibility.
 The Curie constant

 C carries this information.
 If you want to learn more about the Curie constant, check the Curie constant calculator.

 The Curie constant is not the end of the story.
 The second factor is the temperature.
-The atomic magnets are kicked by the thermal fluctuations.
+Thermal fluctuations kick the atomic magnets.
 The larger the temperature, the larger the jitters and the more kicking.
 You can learn more about this phenomenon with the Gibbs factor calculator.
 Because of these fluctuations, the atomic magnets are not perfectly aligned.
 This effect decreases the magnetization

 Curie law's calculator

-With the help of our calculator, you can quickly determine magnetization for different situations.
-For example
+With the help of our calculator, you can quickly determine the magnetization for different situations.
+For example: